TomBurdge/rust_go_beep_boop/README.md

 The code will compile, and you will see printed to console:
-`beep boop I got your string. here it is: Hello from go!` Rust has been printed this to console, after receiving and parsing a 'Hello from go' string via the C FFI.
+`beep boop I got your string. here it is: Hello from go!`

+Rust has printed to console, after receiving and parsing a 'Hello from go' string via the C FFI.